 Fixing a vinyl tile curling up

 Sometimes self-stick vinyl tiles won’t stick only after the fact.
 To fix a tile that pops up or curls up later, reactivate the adhesive by heating it up with an iron.
 Then weigh the tile down with a nice stack of heavy books, or bricks.
 Anything that’s stackable and heavy that you have handy will work.
 Leave the weight in place for at least 24 hours.

-If a tile fails completely and heat won’t stick it back down, there’s a fix.
+If a vinyl tile fails completely and heat won’t stick it back down, there’s a fix.
 Clean both the back of the tile and clean the spot on the floor where the tile goes with ammonia.
 Wear gloves!
-This removes any dirt and old adhesive.
+The ammonia removes any dirt and old adhesive.
 It’s best to remove the old adhesive that’s failed so you can replace it with new.
-Brush down some new adhesive.
+Brush down some new adhesive on the floor.
 Let it sit a minute to get tacky.
 Lay the tile down, then place a piece of wax paper over it and stack some heavy weights on it for at least 24 hours.

 I’ve had reasonable success with vinyl planks that look like wood and with vinyl tiles that look more like stone.
 If you’re willing to pay $1 per square foot, you won’t have much trouble finding something that looks good.

-The best value for the money I’ve found are a house-brand tile at Menards for 34 cents per square foot.
+The best value for the money I’ve found are a house-brand self stick vinyl tile at Menards for 34 cents per square foot.
 The tiles are actually made by Armstrong (they’re stamped Armstrong on the reverse) and the tiles are a neutral color that doesn’t call too much attention to them.
 They look better than some tiles that cost 50% more.

 Lowe’s and Home Depot have a lot more stores than Menards.
 Their prices start at about 50 cents per square foot, which is still workable.